 Hibernation Recon has been developed to not only support memory reconstruction from Windows XP, Vista, 7, 8/8.1, and 10 hibernation files, but to properly identify and extract massive volumes of information from the multiple types (and levels) of slack space that often exist within them.
 Proper exploitation of hibernation files allows digital forensics experts to “look back in time” and uncover compelling evidence from Windows computers.
 Digital forensics experts can no longer afford to analyze electronic evidence without extracting maximum value from Windows hibernation files.

-Hibernation Recon is priced at just $399 to ensure every digital forensics expert can properly arm themselves.
+Hibernation Recon, along with all our other tools, is available as part of an affordable monthly subscription - currently, $49 per month.
 If Hibernation Recon is run without a license, a “Free Mode” is provided which supports the extraction of active contents from both legacy and modern Windows hibernation files.
 Please contact sales regarding discounts for volume licensing.

 How can I run the command line interface version of Hibernation Recon?